The Power of Enthusiasm in Your HomeschoolOctober 28, 2022

 Homeschooled children can join multiple sports teams (some states allow homeschoolers to join public school teams), or take music lessons.
 Sports teach children about rules, sportsmanship, and teamwork.

 Both music and sports teams also give your children a fun break from their daily homeschool routine.
 These activities provide an outlet that encourages creativity and mental toughness.
 They spur enthusiasm and give you a chance to watch your children as they perform.

 Homeschoolers all over the country schedule playdates with friends and family.
-It not only socializes your children, it gets them excited about meeting with their friends.
+It socializes your children and gets them excited about meeting with their friends.
 A playdate can be as simple as meeting another homeschooling family for a few hours at the park.
-The children enjoy themselves, and you get some time for yourself with another adult.
+The children enjoy themselves, and you get time for yourself with another adult.
 After all, you spend so much time with your children, a few hours with another adult swapping stories and sharing ideas can be refreshing.

 Your passion for your children’s educational experience will naturally create an enthusiastic atmosphere as you progress through your homeschool journey.
 But just like any other emotion, enthusiasm will wane.
 That’s when you recharge your batteries and realize once again that what you are doing is a noble pursuit.
 Give it your all, and enjoy each moment and all the wonderful times with your children.

 Homeschool Groups, Co-Ops, Pods, and Events